A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Preliminaries

 \subsubsection{Incidence matrix and duality}

-A hypergraph can be represented by its \emph{incidence matrix} $S$, i.e.,~a binary matrix with $|V|$ rows and $|E|$ columns in which there is a $1$ in row $i$, column $j$ if and only if vertex $v_i$ is in edge $e_j$; all other entries are $0$.
+A hypergraph can be represented by its \emph{incidence matrix}, $S$, a binary matrix with $|V|$ rows and $|E|$ columns in which there is a $1$ in row $i$, column $j$ if and only if vertex $v_i$ is in edge $e_j$ and all other entries are $0$.
 If data is provided in the form of a $0$-$1$ matrix, a hypergraph can be unambiguously constructed by considering the matrix as its incidence matrix.
-The transpose $S^T$ of a given incidence matrix $S$ is also a 0-1 matrix that can be represented by a hypergraph.
-The two hypergraphs, created from $S$ and $S^T$, are \emph{dual} hypergraphs formed from the same incidence relation (by switching the roles between vertices and hyperedges).
-In other words, the dual of a hypergraph can be formed without passing through the incidence matrix by swapping the role of vertices and hyperedges.
+The transpose, $S^T$, of a given incidence matrix, $S$, is also a 0-1 matrix that can be represented by a hypergraph.
+The two hypergraphs, created from $S$ and $S^T$, are \emph{dual} hypergraphs formed from the same incidence relation.
+The dual of a hypergraph can be formed without passing through the incidence matrix by swapping the roles of vertices and hyperedges.
 Formally, the dual $\H^*=(E^*, V^*)$ of hypergraph $\H=(V, E)$ has vertices $E^* = \{e_1^*, \ldots, e_m^*\}$ and edges $V^* = \{v_1^*, \ldots, v_n^*\}$ such that $v_i^* = \{e_j^* : v_i \in e_j \text{ in }\H\}$.
 If $\H$ has multi-edges, all copies of the edges are in $E^*$.
 Any empty edges in $E$ will be isolated vertices in $\H^*$.